What is Data Governance? Definition, Benefits, and Best Practices

 You can automate quality checks and document every process, but when something breaks at 2 AM or when a business user needs context that doesn’t exist in your data catalog, only people can bridge the gap.

-Here’s a breakdown of the three critical roles in data governance:
+There are three critical roles in data governance.

 In other words, committees set strategy, owners execute in their domains, and stewards make it work on the front lines.